GiggleLiu/ScientificComputingForPhysicists/contents/chap1/git.md

 ```
 - Line 1: changes the directory to the working directory, which can be either an existing directory or a new directory.
 - Line 2: initializes a git repository in the working directory.
 A `.git` directory is created in the working directory, which contains all the necessary metadata for the repo.
 - Line 3: creates a file `README.md` with the content `Hello, World`.
+The file `README.md` is a **markdown** file, which is a lightweight markup language with plain-text-formatting syntax.
+You can learn more about markdown from the [markdown tutorial](https://www.markdowntutorial.com/).
 This line can be omitted if the working directory already contains files.
 - Line 4: line add files to the **staging area** (area that caches changes that to be committed).
 - Line 5: commits the changes to the repository, which will create a **snapshot** of your current work.
 - Line 6: shows the status of the working directory, staging area, and repository.
 If the above commands are executed correctly, the output should be `nothing to commit, working tree clean`.